State guide

 Is it safe?

 Honest version: Coahuila is one of the north’s real comeback stories.
-After some genuinely hard years, Saltillo, Torreón, Parras, and the tourist zones feel calm and ordinary today — families out at night, busy plazas, normal life.
-The clear exception is the northeast, near the Tamaulipas border, which you should simply skip.
-A friend here would tell you to keep long desert drives to daylight, keep the tank full, and not treat the empty stretches as a place to test your luck after dark.
-Beyond that, this is easy travel.
+After some genuinely hard years, Saltillo, Torreón, Parras, and the tourist zones feel calm and ordinary today — families out on the plaza at night, busy markets, normal life.
+The clear exception is the northeast, near the Tamaulipas border — towns like Piedras Negras and the roads toward it — which you should simply skip on a leisure trip.

 When to go